A Scenario — 2026 to 2035

 The architecture of a new colonialism takes shape — not through conquest, but through contracts, APIs, and switching costs that compound quietly until they become inescapable.

-By 2028, four distinct dependency chains have formed around India's digital economy, each reinforcing the others.
+Five distinct dependency chains now define India's digital economy, each reinforcing the others.
 Together, they constitute what historians will later describe as the period when India's digital sovereignty was quietly transferred — with India's enthusiastic participation.

 Infrastructure: 75% of India's cloud workloads run on AWS, Azure, and Google Cloud.
 Migrating would cost Indian enterprises an estimated $18 billion and 3–5 years of disruption.
 Nobody migrates.